alexchapar/web-busy-light/README.md

 ## Contribution
 You can submit problems, questions or even PR, if you want to propose new features ;)

+## Some Thanks
+Thank to [OpenMoji](https://openmoji.org/library/#group=smileys-emotion) for the emoji that I used and also thank to thank to [Favicon](https://favicon.io/emoji-favicons/necktie/)

 ## Donations
-If you think this code/project is useful for you, I encourage you to make a donation to a foundation that I hold dear:  [The Prader-Willi Syndrome Research Foundation (PWS)] (https://www.fpwr.ca/donate/)
+If you think this code/project is useful for you, I encourage you to make a donation to a foundation that I hold dear: [The Prader-Willi Syndrome Research Foundation (PWS)](https://www.fpwr.ca/donate/)

 Prader-Willi Syndrome (PWS) is a rare genetic disorder, characterized at birth by severe hypotonia, growth disorders, followed by the onset of hyperphagia (i.e. always hungry) during childhood (usually between 2 and 8 years of age), which, without proper management, can lead to the development of morbid obesity. [wikipedia]